Do You Have Enough Organizational Health?

 Focus on What Matters Most in Your Unique Situation

-If you want to see results fast, we recommend that, based upon a cultural health assessment, you choose one of the four above so that you can focus, rather than diffuse, your efforts.
+If you want to see results fast, we recommend that, based upon a cultural health assessment, you choose one of the above areas to focus your efforts.
 Choose the one that will have greatest impact on your organization after you factor in the current level of health and relative importance.

-Research shows that organizations that focus on one key area are six times more likely to reap the benefits of top quarter health than organizations that do not concentrate their efforts.
+Research shows that organizations that focus on one key area are six times more likely to reap the benefits of top quarter health compared with organizations that do not concentrate their efforts.

 The Bottom Line